Simpanan Shariah Savings Option

 Features

-Simpanan Shariah | Simpanan Konvensional | |
+| Simpanan Shariah | Simpanan Konvensional | |

-Membership | All EPF members can choose to switch their savings account to Simpanan Shariah | Simpanan Konvensional is the default for all EPF members, and will maintain so if they do not opt to switch to Simpanan Shariah |
+| Membership | All EPF members can choose to switch their savings account to Simpanan Shariah | Simpanan Konvensional is the default option for all EPF members and will remain so unless they choose to switch to Simpanan Shariah |

-Akad (Shariah Contract) | Subject to Akad Simpanan Shariah based on Wakalah contract | Not applicable |
+| Akad (Shariah Contract) | Subject to Akad Simpanan Shariah based on Wakalah contract | Not applicable |

-Dividend rate | Dividend rate is based on actual performance of shariah-compliant investments | The minimum dividend rate is 2.50%.
-Nevertheless, the actual dividend rates will be based on actual performance of the EPF’s conventional investments |
+| Dividend rate | Dividend rate is based on actual performance of shariah-compliant investments | The minimum dividend rate is 2.50%.
+Nevertheless, the actual dividend rates will be based on the actual performance of the EPF’s conventional investments |

-Endorsement by the Shariah Advisory Committee (SAC) | Endorsed by the EPF Shariah Advisory Committee (SAC) and subject to the Shariah Governance Framework | Not applicable |
+| Endorsement by the Shariah Advisory Committee (SAC) | Endorsed by the EPF Shariah Advisory Committee (SAC) and subject to the Shariah Governance Framework | Not applicable |

-Account Conversion | Members are not allowed to revert to Simpanan Konvensional after Simpanan Shariah takes effect | Not applicable |
+| Account Conversion | Members are not allowed to revert to Simpanan Konvensional after Simpanan Shariah takes effect | Not applicable |

-Registration | Registration can be done at EPF Office/ SST/ KWSP i-Akaun (Mobile App and Web Portal) | Not applicable |
+| Registration | Registration can be done at EPF office/ SST/ KWSP i-Akaun app or i-Akaun (Member) web portal | Not applicable |

-Effective date | Effective date will be the 1st of the month following their date of election, subject to a seven (7) day grace period, starting from registration made on 1 April 2025 | Not applicable |
+| Effective date | Effective date will be the 1st of the month following their date of election, subject to a seven (7) day grace period, starting from registration made on 1 April 2025 | Not applicable |

 Register at EPF Offices, Mobile KWSP & Self- Service Terminals (SST)